FarronF/limerick-council-meetings/meetings/2017/04/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore-Kilmallock - 23rd March 2017.md

 Transport Infrastructure Ireland funding allocated, the project would move the Compulsory

-Purchase Order phase, which was preferred by some landowners and helped to clear title.--- 7
+Purchase Order phase, which was preferred by some landowners and helped to clear title.
+---
+7

 **(b)**